 It can be hot in the summer and cold other times of the year.
 This is at a higher elevation.

 One year we camped toward the end of May.
 Pleasant days, but night time temps dropped to near freezing.
 Mid October 2018, I woke up to 39°F. With the dry desert air, it seems colder.
 So bring your warm bedding.

 Some of the Tent sites are very rocky.
 Especially those west of the main ring of RV/Trailer sites.

 There is water available scattered about in the tent area.
 Also a centralized Shower/restroom building as mentioned.

 This was our recommendation for the place to camp before your hike into Supai begins.
-We now base that solely on location.
+It still is based solely on location.
 Its just over an hours drive from here to Hilltop Trail Head.
-You can then start out driving at first light before the sun comes up.
+You can start out driving at first light before the sun comes up.
 Avoid driving Indian Road 18 in the dark.
 Too many open range animals on that road to attempt it at night.

 Set up camp then walk over to the restaurant and enjoy a meal or adult beverages during the evening.
-Meal choices are limited but those I know do like this part.
+Meal choices are limited.
+Those I know and have heard from do like this part.
+I certainly do.

 This beats sleeping in your vehicle at the trail head.
 Trust me, I have tried that too.

 The cavern restaurant is near the campground area., some distance up the hill off the main road.
 You pay for your sites at the restaurant gift shop.
 Or you can set it up in advance.
 Don’t get confused with the restaurant/cafe right off RT 66 where the cavern road takes off from.